-Discover Bank has increased the interest rates for its online savings account and money market account.
-These increases caught our attention because they mean Discover Bank now pays more interest than most other banks today — as much as 1.1 percent annual percentage yield.
+Discover Bank once again has increased the interest rate for its online savings account.
+This increase caught our attention because it means Discover Bank now pays more interest than most other banks today — as much as a 1.75 percent annual percentage yield.

 The increase also serves as a reminder of the importance of periodically surveying interest rates to see if it’s worthwhile to switch banks — especially now that the Federal Reserve System’s benchmark federal funds rate is on the rise.